 These images began as an experimental assignment to myself: complete a "master's study" in the truest sense of the phrase: choose an artist that I admired, immerse myself as much as possible in their work and what I can learn about their process and thinking, and then make work in the spirit of that artist.
 I chose as my aesthetic soul-mate the photographer Masao Yamamoto, who is known for creating a sublime quiet intimacy in his photographs of mostly mundane things seen and treated with an artist's eye.
 And so I embarked on a project where I made images of the ordinary urban landscape in which I lived, trying to notice and capture vignettes and moments that were fleeting and often missed by those that populate the space.

-Setting simple parameters such as making photographs within a one-mile radius of my home and school (where I spent the bulk of my time), I treated my photographic shoots as walking meditations, and the subsequent images I made (invoking the spirit of both Yamamoto and that of wabi-sabi all the while) as visual poems.
+Setting simple parameters such as making photographs within a one-mile radius of my then-home of the city of Chicago and my school (where I spent the bulk of my time), I treated my photographic shoots as walking meditations, and the subsequent images I made (invoking the spirit of both Yamamoto and that of wabi-sabi all the while) as visual poems.

 The Japanese concept of wabi-sabi heavily influenced the process of my making and producing these images.
 Wabi-sabi is an aesthetic based upon the idea of a removed/impersonal vulnerability; it is quiet and retains its dignity while being originating from very ordinary places.
 Within wabi-sabi is a lack of fear or an expectation, of any kind of specific outcome or reception.
 In stark contrast to project-based works that so heavily populate the landscape of contemporary photography, work like Masao Yamamoto’s, or the work I made in the spirit of Yamamoto’s, does not insist on much, nor does it try to convince anyone of anything on its behalf.
 These images function as offerings and suggestions for thoughtful contemplation as opposed to a more traditional project-based body of work made with an expectation of a progression to some kind of conclusion or argument as an end-point ideal.